Bill Chipman Palouse Trail: History

 After 12 years of community efforts and donations, along with agency cooperation, the Bill Chipman Palouse Trail was dedicated on April 4, 1998.
 It is part of the federal Rails to Trails program, which preserves railroad corridors for non-motorized transportation and possible future transportation use.
 It is open dawn to dusk year round – day use only – and to all ages and abilities.
-The trail is maintained and managed by a coalition of park and trail representatives from Whitman County, the City of Pullman, the City of Moscow, the University of Idaho, and Washington State University.
+The trail is maintained and managed by a coalition of park and trail representatives from Whitman County, the cities of Pullman and Moscow, the University of Idaho, and Washington State University.
 With non-motorized traffic transferred to the BCPT, the highway was later improved and widened to five lanes (two lanes in each direction with a center dividing lane), completed in spring 2008.

-The extended time frame for completion was because the railroad was not yet abandoned.
+The extended time frame for completion of the BCPT was because the railroad was not yet abandoned.
 Two rail lines ran between Moscow and Pullman and the issue was which to consolidate upon.
 The former U.P. line, operated by the Palouse River Railroad, ran along Paradise Creek, south of and parallel to Highway 270.
 Further south, the BNSF line arcs southwest from the state line to follow Sunshine Creek and then the old highway to Pullman Junction.
 When it was agreed that the BNSF route would remain, the old U.P. route was removed, beginning in October 1996.

 The U.P. line between the cities was first constructed in 1885 as the Columbia and Palouse Railroad, which later became part of the Oregon Railroad and Navigation Company.